gofynd/fdk-client-javascript/documentation/platform/CONTENT.md

 | body | [NavigationRequest](#NavigationRequest) | yes | Request body |

-Use this API to edit the details of an existing navigation.
+Modify the content and settings of a specific navigation element.

 *Returned Response:*